braedynl/CSE231-020-SS20/assets/templates/project_info_temp.md

     <img src="../assets/images/project_info_testcases2.png"></img>
 </div>

-There apperas to be an extra space highlighted in red.
+There appears to be an extra space, as highlighted in red.
 Let's take a look at the line of code that's outputting this:

 ```python
 print("Meters: ", round(meters, 3))